-As of 15th November 2016 and the friendly international in against Italy, there is a bit of a gap until the next potential centurion – but when that happens, it could very well precipitate a wave.
-Leading the pack are Thomas Müller and Mesut Özil on 83 caps, while both Manuel Neuer and Toni Kroos are one short of the 75-cap mark.
-Just behind them are a number of half-centurions: Mario Gómez (69), Sami Khedira (69), Jérôme Boateng (67), Mario Götze (62), André Schürrle (55) and Mats Hummels (55).
+As of 26th March 2017 and the World Cup Qualifier against Azerbaijan in Baku, there is a bit of a gap until the next potential centurion – but when that happens, it could very well precipitate a wave.
+Leading the pack are Thomas Müller on 85 caps and Mesut Özil on 84, while Toni Kroos joined the list in March 2017 following his 75th cap against England in Dortmund.
+Manuel Neuer is one short of the 75-cap mark, and others who are more than half way there are Mario Gómez (70), Sami Khedira (70), Jérôme Boateng (67), Mario Götze (62), André Schürrle (57) and Mats Hummels (57).

 |MATTHÄUS, Lothar||1961.03.21||1980.06.14||Netherlands (EC80 1R)||2000.06.20||Portugal (EC00 1R)||150||243||61.7||7312 days|